Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

    `Tracker Administration - Semantic Management <#TrackerV5SemanticManagement>`_ , "Only available to project administrators and project members with Admin. permission on this tracker."
-   `Tracker Administration -Workflow Management <#TrackerV5Workflow>`_ , "Only Project administrators and project members with Admin. permission can define and configure workflow."
+   `Tracker Administration - Workflow Management <#TrackerV5Workflow>`_ , "Only Project administrators and project members with Admin. permission can define and configure workflow."
    `Tracker Administration - Permissions Management <#TrackerV5PermissionsManagement>`_ , "Only Project administrators and project